-Learn the Latest Techniques to Identify Laboratory-Grown Diamonds from GIA Researchers — Seating is Limited.
+Learn About the Latest Techniques to Identify Laboratory-Grown Diamonds from GIA Researchers

 The gemmological properties of chemical vapour deposition (CVD) and high-pressure, high-temperature (HPHT) grown laboratory-grown diamonds

 The analytical instrumentation used by laboratories to identify laboratory-grown diamonds